mochji/synapsea/README.md

    <a id="ta"></a>
    # lnn.activation.tanh()
    ### DESCRIPTION
-   Returns `x` put into the hyperbolic tangent function if `derivative` is false and returns `x` put into the derivative of the hyperbolic tangent function if `derivative` is true.
+   Returns `x` put into the Tanh (Hyperbolic Tangent) function if `derivative` is false and returns `x` put into the derivative of the Tanh function if `derivative` is true.

    ### PARAMETERS
    | parameter name   | type        | description                                                                   |